 Install the Throttle Body Units: The unit with the TPS must be installed on the drivers side of vehicle.
 Use gaskets for a good seal along with the insulator on both sides as the linkage will “bottom out” on engine tins if not installed.
 You should install the thin gaskets (not thick) along with the insulator as the thickness of these are pre-engineered on the Corvair for linkage height.
 The outside stud needs to be “shortened” as not to stick to high and interfere with the installation of the TBIU.

-Install DIS (Special Order): Distributor will need to be removed and “guts” disassembled.
+Install DIS: Distributor will need to be removed and “guts” disassembled and reinstalled.
 The DIS Kit contains a block-off plate for the distributor.
-The Distributor and DIS versions use different wiring harness, so you can’t easily move from one to the other and a different wiring harnesses are required.
+Mount the DIS to the right of the distributor and 3/8″ stud provided for mounting of the factory coil.
+The Distributor and DIS versions use different wiring harness, so you can’t easily move from one to the other and a different wiring harnesses.

 Install Fuel Lines: You may need to slightly bend 1/4″ fuel lines to fit to injectors and for installer preference.
+Mount the fuel pressure regulator (FRP) on the 3/8 fuel line provided behind the firewall outside the engine bay.
+The FRP using a slip-on connector system is used and should not be installed until after all lines have been installed.
+You will need a special tool to remove the line from the FPR and available at all FLAPS.
 Use properly sized fuel line wrenches when connecting lines to TBIU and test under pressure before starting engine.
-Fuel is under 59 lbs of pressure and leaks can ruin you day.
-Always think safety when working around fuel.
+Fuel is under 58 lbs of pressure and leaks can ruin you day, so always think safety when working around fuel.

 Install ECM and Wiring Harness: ECM should be mounted with the 4 mounting tabs.
 It is water resistant, but not waterproof and care should be used to keep water directly away from the ECM.
 All connectors are weather pack or water tight, but care should always be used with liquids and electronic components.
 Optimum location would be inside the passenger cabin, but it would require a 1-1/2″ hole cut into body to allow connectors to pass, so for this reason the ECM is located in the engine compartment.
 The Fuel pump connector is a spade terminal and needs a wire ran to the pump(s) and is not included in the harness.
 Black heat shrink tubes are included in kit to seal spade and bullet terminals and will seal after heated (do not use open flame).
 They should only be installed after installation and testing has been completed as they will need to be removed to open connection.
 On FC/Vans, the ECM will be mounted in the battery rear area.
 EM is mounted on the firewall allong with relays and MAP sensor.
-LM and Converts have the ECM mounted over the drivers side rear tire with provided bracket.
-You may modify location and route, but cutting wire violates your warranty.
+The ECM/Relay panel is mounted in the old external regulator location for late model cars (1965-1969).
+You may modify your location and route, but cutting wire violates your warranty.

 Connect Fuel Injectors: The injector connectors are the GM LS type and are push and click to connect.
 They have a clip on the side to disconnect.